Flag of Åland

+The flag of Åland displayed alongside the flag of Finland.

-The flag of Åland hangs with the flag of Finland.
+The flag of Åland (Ålands flagga; Ahvenanmaan lippu) is a Nordic cross featuring a red cross fimbriated in yellow on a blue field, with the vertical arm shifted toward the hoist.
+In vexillological terms, it resembles the Swedish flag modified by the addition of a red cross symbolising Finland.

-The flag of Åland (Ålands flagga; Ahvenanmaan lippu) is a yellow or gold Nordic cross with another red cross inside on a blue background with the vertical bar shifted towards the hoist side.
-It is intended to resemble the Swedish flag defaced by a red cross symbolizing Finland.
-The flag was officially adopted as the flag of Åland in 1954 and first hoisted in Mariehamn on 3 April 1954.
-Prior to autonomy, an unofficial horizontal bicolour triband of blue-yellow-blue was in use until it was made illegal in 1935.
-The last Sunday of April is observed in Åland as an official flag day, dedicated to the regional flag.
+The flag was officially adopted in 1954 and was first hoisted in Mariehamn on 3 April of that year.
+Prior to autonomy, an unofficial horizontal blue–yellow–blue triband was in use until it was prohibited in 1935.
+The last Sunday of April is observed in Åland as an official flag day dedicated to the regional flag.

 History

-When Finland obtained independence from Russia in 1917, many Ålanders feared they would lose their Swedish culture and language which led to the native population starting a movement to unite with Sweden.
-This led to Finland, Sweden, and Russia appealing to the League of Nations, who decided in favour of Ålander autonomy.
-Starting in the early 1920s, Åland unofficially used a blue and yellow tricolour flag until it was banned in 1935 by the Finnish government.
-In 1952, new laws gave Åland the right to make its own flag and a proposed flag resembling the Swedish flag with a blue cross inside was rejected by the president.
-The final design ended up being the first proposed model with a red cross inside to represent Finland.
+When Finland gained independence from Russia in 1917, many Ålanders feared the loss of their Swedish cultural identity and language.
+This concern led to a movement advocating reunification with Sweden.
+The resulting dispute was referred to the League of Nations, which decided in favour of Ålander autonomy under Finnish sovereignty.

+During the early 1920s, Åland unofficially used a blue and yellow tricolour flag, which was banned by the Finnish government in 1935.
+In 1952, legislation granted Åland the right to adopt its own flag.
+An initial proposal resembling the Swedish flag with a blue cross was rejected by the President, Juho Kusti Paasikivi.
+The final design adopted a red cross within the Nordic cross to represent Finland.

-Colors
+Colours

-The official colors of the Åland flag are defined in the Landskapsförordning (2004:15) om riktlinjer för Ålands flaggas färger.
-The regulation specifies the colors using the Natural Color System (NCS), with a tolerance of ±5 NCS units for hue and chromaticity.
-Pantone and CMYK values are provided as the closest practical equivalents.
+The official colours of the Åland flag are defined in the Landskapsförordning (2004:15) om riktlinjer för Ålands flaggas färger.
+The regulation specifies the colours using the Natural Color System (NCS), with a tolerance of ±5 NCS units for hue and chromaticity.
+Pantone and CMYK values are provided as approximate equivalents.